Soft Maximin Estimation for Heterogeneous Data: Numerical experiments

-To extract the common signal we used the array-tensor formulation from Section \ref{subsec:atsmooth} of the smoothing model from Section \ref{subsec:2.1}.
-Using B-splines as basis functions in each dimension we obtained an array model with tensor design components $\Phi^x$, $\Phi^y$, and $\Phi^t$ given by the B-spline basis function evaluations.
-We solved the soft maximin problem \eqref{eq13} with $\ell_1$-norm penalty and $\zeta =100$.
+We use the array-tensor model from Section \ref{subsec:atsmooth} with B-splines as basis functions in each dimension.
+The number of basis functions used in each dimension is respectively, $p_1=p_2=10$ (spatial) and $p_3=23$ (temporal).
+This gives us an array model with marginal design matrices $\Phi_1$, $\Phi_2$, and $\Phi_3$, of size $25\times 10,25\times 10$, and $101\times 23$ respectively, given by B-spline function evaluations over the marginal domains.
+The model has $p=2300$ parameters.

-To obtain the magging estimates we also solved an $\ell_1$-norm penalized least squares estimation problem for each group using the same design components and the same sequence of 10 penalty parameters as for the soft maximin problem using the R package \verb+glamlasso+, \cite{lund2018a}.
-Given the $G$ estimates we aggregated them as described in \cite{buhlmann2016}.
-We note that the time to compute the soft maximin estimate was around 30 seconds while it took around 140 seconds to compute the magging estimate.
-For the magging estimate the bulk of the computational time was spent estimating the group parameters.
-Finally, we computed the mean aggregated estimate across groups as well as the mean signal.

-To select the penalty parameter we performed the following variation of 10 fold cross-validation.
-In each fold we left out all observations in a randomly selected $5\times 5\times 101$ block and fitted the model on the remaining data for each of the 10 penalty values $\lambda_1,\ldots,\lambda_{10}$ from the original fit.
-We did this 10 times and then computed the average (over folds) soft maximin loss on the held out observations for each $\lambda_m$.
-The result is shown in Figure \ref{fig:3new}.

-Figure \ref{fig:3} shows the resulting estimate along the temporal dimension for one spatial coordinate.
-Soft maximin (for the optimal model no. 7) with $\zeta=100$ was able to extract the common signal quite well.
-The magging estimate (likewise using model no. 7 for each group) also extracted the common signal but with some additional fluctuations giving the estimate more variability.
-The mean aggregated estimate (model no. 7) was not able to clearly extract the common signal but rather extracted some spurious periodic fluctuations.
-Finally, the mean signal across the groups does not reveal the common signal at all.

-Figure \ref{fig:4} shows the same results but plotted in the two spatial dimensions for the single time point $t_k=50$.
-The figure confirms the findings form Figure \ref{fig:3}.